 Centralized log management forms the foundation of modern IT security architectures and offers numerous advantages over decentralized or manual approaches.
 The systematic collection and analysis of log data from various sources enables a comprehensive security picture and proactive action.

 Successfully integrating a SIEM solution into an existing IT infrastructure is a complex undertaking that requires careful planning and execution.
-By following proven best practices, companies can minimize implementation risks and maximize the value contribution of the SIEM system.
+By following proven best practices, organizations can minimize implementation risks and maximize the value contribution of the SIEM system.

 A data-driven approach to log management requires continuous monitoring of various key metrics to assess the performance, effectiveness, and value of the system.
-The right KPIs enable objective assessment and continuous optimization of all aspects of log management.
+The right KPIs enable objective evaluation and continuous optimization of all aspects of log management.

 Log management and SIEM systems are critical components in the defense strategy against modern ransomware attacks.
 They enable early detection of suspicious activities, support containment of ongoing attacks, and provide valuable information for post-incident analysis and recovery of compromised systems.